SLURM Periodic Usage Policy Configuration Guide

 Incorrect Usage Calculations

-- Review carryover settings and decay factor
+- Review carryover settings and carryover factor

-- Check billing period alignment (quarterly boundaries)
+- Check billing period alignment — the

-- Verify component type matches between policy and usage data
+periodfield controls boundaries:MONTH_1(monthly, default),MONTH_3(quarterly),MONTH_12(annual),TOTAL(cumulative).
+Note that offering componentlimit_periodoverrides this field if set. - Verify component type matches between policy and usage data

 No Evaluation Logs Appearing